What Makes PTaaS Different from Traditional Penetration Testing?

 As shiny as PTaaS is, it’s not a silver bullet.
 Here’s where it might fall short without traditional testing or extra measures:

-• Regulatory requirements
+• Regulatory Requirements

-• High-impact, one-time audits
+• High-impact, One-time Audits

-• Dependency on provider expertise
+• Dependency on PTaaS Vendors

-• Not a replacement for layered security
+• Not a Replacement for Layered Security

 Bottom line: PTaaS accelerates and enhances security testing—but pairing it thoughtfully with traditional pentests and a robust security strategy gives you the best shot at staying ahead.